-November 19 marks the anniversary of the dedication of Soldiers' National Cemetery in Gettysburg.
+November 19 marks the anniversary of the dedication of the Soldiers' National Cemetery in Gettysburg.
 The Soldiers' National Cemetery is famous throughout the world today as the site of Abraham Lincoln's Gettysburg Address, delivered at the cemetery's dedication ceremonies four and a half months after the battle.
 Numerous events take place each year to commemorate this monumental anniversary.

 David Wills House And Gettysburg Lincoln Railroad Station Open House: November 18 from 6 pm - 8 pm

 Evening Open House at the David Wills House and Gettysburg Lincoln Railroad Station.
 Special interpretive programs will coincide with the period President Lincoln occupied the two structures during his visit to Gettysburg to dedicate the Soldiers’ National Cemetery.